room2g1t/audio-visual-painting/README.md

 # audio-visual-painting

 I used one of Wassily Kandinsky’s paintings(Grey Circle, 1923) as the visual reference.
-User can trigger diffrent movements(bigger(), smaller(), spin(), moveX(), moveY（), etc.)of the graphics and sound based on keyboard input(key 1-9, 0 for recover).
+User can trigger diffrent movements(bigger(), smaller(), spin(), moveX(), moveY(), etc.)of the graphics and sound based on keyboard input(key 1-9, 0 for recover).
 Implemented in openframeworks, no addons.

 <img width="721" alt="view" src="https://user-images.githubusercontent.com/118258469/211645652-518bd499-04f2-49c5-8d7c-86f20a1bf215.png">